protocolguild/documentation/docs/1-proposal-rationale.md

 ## 1. Proposal Rationale

 To increase the long-term sustainability of protocol maintenance, we propose a curated split contract which includes vesting.
 This mechanism will provide autonomous funding and nudge the incentive balance towards the protocol.
-Sponsors who opt-in will be Ethereum-based applications, protocols, and individuals. - this aligns well with our community's existing voluntaryist mindset towards public goods funding.
+Sponsors who opt-in will be Ethereum-based applications, protocols, and individuals - this aligns well with our community's existing voluntaryist mindset towards public goods funding.
 If realized, the protocol gains a tool which is meaningfully differentiated along a few different dimensions.

 ### 1.1 Long-term outcomes